gomags/gomags.github.io/_pages/about.md

 ---
 Hello, I'm Gopi - a current graduate student from the University of Southern California.
 I'm a Data Scientist with over three years of experience working in fast-scaling & high-performance teams.

-Currently, I am working as a Machine Learning Engineer at [Stats Perform](https://www.statsperform.com/) aiming to build a platform to help Data Scientists and AI Scientists in productionizing their models.
-I have also recently worked as a Data Science Intern at [Gopuff](https://www.gopuff.com/go/about-us) and at [Mu Sigma](https://www.mu-sigma.com/) as a Data Scientist.
+I have recently worked as a Data Science Intern at [Gopuff](https://www.gopuff.com/go/about-us) and at [Mu Sigma](https://www.mu-sigma.com/) as a Data Scientist.
 I have a Bachelor of Technology degree in Electronics and Communications from the [Amrita University, Coimbatore](https://www.amrita.edu/).

 I'm super enthusiastic about learning new technologies and how these can be best used in my job!
 I often gravitate towards project making me think out of the box and am always up for any new and exciting opportunities coming my way.